ethereum/eth2.0-onboarding/docs/phase_0.md

 Beginning with the genesis state, the post state of a block is considered valid if it passes all of the guards within the `state_transition` function.

-> Note: the pre state of a block is defined as being a valid post state of the previous block.
+> Note: the pre-state of a block is defined as being a valid post state of the previous block.
 This definition extends recursively all the way back to the genesis state.

 ### Fork Choice Rule